kahlow/YTC-Dev-PreCourse/logic/logic.md

     This was false!

 ##Conditional Statements
-We've seen conditonal statements before (if statements).
+We've seen conditional statements before (if statements).

 Let's look at the following expression and I want you to think about what in the world the answer could be.